semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 ## checkout

-The GitHub repository used in a Semaphore 2.0 project is not automatically cloned for reasons of efficiency.
+The GitHub repository used in a Semaphore project is not automatically cloned for reasons of efficiency.

-The `libcheckout` script includes the implementation of a single function named `checkout()` that is used for making available the entire GitHub repository of the running Semaphore 2.0 project to the VM used for executing a job of the pipeline.
+The `libcheckout` script includes the implementation of a single function named `checkout()` that is used for making available the entire GitHub repository of the running Semaphore project to the VM used for executing a job of the pipeline.
 The `checkout()` function is called as `checkout` from the command line.

 ### Shallow clone

 By default, the implementation of the `checkout` command uses *shallow clone* during the clone operation.

-Without shallow clone, every clone gets not only the files found on a repository but every revision of every file ever committed, which can be a slow process.
-So using shallow clone makes the process faster.
-However, some services do not work will with shallow clone.
-Heroku is such as example.
+With shallow clone, you get all the files in your repository and a small number of recent revisions.
+This makes the checkout process faster comparing to downloading the entire history of the repository.

+Note that some deployment scenarios, like Heroku, require presence of the full Git history.

-Should you wish not to use shallow clone, you should execute `checkout` with the `--use-cache` flag.
+If you'd like to do a full clone, execute `checkout` with the `--use-cache` flag.

 The `checkout()` function of the `libcheckout` script depends on the following three Semaphore environment variables:

-- `SEMAPHORE_GIT_URL`: This environment variable holds the URL of the GitHub repository that is used in the Semaphore 2.0 project (`git@github.com:mactsouk/S1.git`).
+- `SEMAPHORE_GIT_URL`: This environment variable holds the URL of the GitHub repository that is used in the Semaphore project (`git@github.com:mactsouk/S1.git`).

 - `SEMAPHORE_GIT_DIR`: This environment variable holds the UNIX path where the